The need for Windows 10 incremental/differential backup

 Step 2.
 Here we take File Backup as an example.
 You can also choose other options as per your needs.

 Step 3.
 Click Add Folder or Add File to select the folders/files you want to backup.

 Step 5.
-Click Schedule to set up incremental and differential backup for Windows 10.
+Click Schedule Backup to set up incremental and differential backup for Windows 10.

-In the General tab, you can set up automatic backup files in daily, weekly, monthly, event triggers or USB plug in (the last two options only existing in AOMEI Backupper Professional and superior versions).
+Click Enable Schedule Backup and set up automatic backup files in daily, weekly, monthly, event triggers or USB plug in (the last two options only exist in AOMEI Backupper Professional and superior versions).

 Note: It’s free to perform incremental backup.
 If you want to do differential backup in Windows 10.
 You can upgrade to higher version to enjoy the feature.